Generalising Holographic Superconductors: Acknowledgements

 \section{Acknowledgements}

 VS would like to thank Daniel Errandonea for pointing out relevant works in f-wave superconductivity, and F\"eanor Reuben Mitchell Ares for discussions on the analytical matching procedure.
 This work was supported by the grant PROMETEO/2019/08 and the Spanish FPA2017-85985-P. FE is supported by the Generalitat Valenciana with the grant GRISOLIAP/2020/145.
 VS acknowledges support from the UK Science and Technology Facilities Council ST/L000504/1.
-This project has received funding support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 860881-HIDDeN.
+This project has received funding support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 860881-HIDDeN. \\ A preprint has previously been published on arXiv \cite{thiswork}.